The Keys to the Street

 Author

-Ruth Rendell is the author of Road Rage, The Keys to the Street, Bloodlines, Simisola, and The Crocodile Bird.
-She is the winner of the Mystery Writers of America Grand Master Award.
-She is also the recipient of three Edgars from the Mystery Writers of America and four Gold Daggers from Great Britain’s Crime Writers Association.
+Ruth Rendell, Baroness Rendell of Babergh, CBE, was the author of many thrillers and murder mysteries.
+She was the winner of the Mystery Writers of America Grand Master Award and also the recipient of three Edgars from the Mystery Writers of America and four Gold Daggers from Great Britain’s Crime Writers Association.
 In 1997, she was named a life peer in the House of Lords.
-Rendell also writes mysteries under the name of Barbara Vine, of which A Dark-Adapted Eye is the most famous.
-She lives in England.
+Rendell also wrote mysteries under the name of Barbara Vine, of which A Dark-Adapted Eye is the most famous.
+She died in 2015.
 View titles by Ruth Rendell

 Read more